mosquitogames/1819rulebook/1_setup.md

 | Temenggong | Battle |
 | Sultan | Population |

-Leader spaces reflect players' priorities for the round.
+Leader spaces give players free Actions that reflect their priorities for the round.

 ### B. Legacy and Attribute tiles